slashformotion/radioboat/README.md

 ```bash
 radioboat
 ```
-Then, follow the intruction at the bottom of the screen.
+Then, follow the intructions at the bottom of the screen.

 ## Dependencies